oceanflux-ghg/FluxEngine/README.md

 v3.0 (April 2018)
 ----
-These updates have been verified against SOCATv4.
-All results were identical to those produced using V2.0.
+These updates have been verified against reference runs using SOCATv4 pCO2 and all results were identical to those produced using FluxEngine v2.0.
+Additionally verification has been performed using references runs of the Takahashi et al. (2009) dataset as described in Shutler et al. (2015).
+Results were identical to those produced using FluxEngine v1 and FluxEngine v2.
 Changes include:

     •   A more flexible way of specifying input data in the configuration files,